luisalvarez246/infra-as-code-lab-exercises-lcay/Session_4_Terraform_Tips_n_Tricks/README.md

 4. Create `lb.tf` with the following ALB related resources and set their attributes as specified below.
 Notice that, in Terraform resources, an application load balancer (alb) is named simply `aws_lb`.
 The `aws_lb` defaults to being an application load balancer when not specified otherwise.
 It will create one application load balancer with an associated listener and security group.
 It will also create an IP based target group linked to the load balancer which is referenced by the ECS Service in `ecs.tf` (aws_lb_target_group.this.arn).
     - [aws_lb](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/lb)
-        - call this Terraform resource 'lb' (this is the name it's referenced by in `ecs.tf`)
+        - call this Terraform resource `lb` (this is how it's referenced by in `ecs.tf`)
         - load_balancer_type = application
         - internal = false
         - security_groups = the Id of the security group created in this file (`lb.tf`)
         - subnets = a list of all the public subnet Ids
         - name the resource appropriately, e.g. var.prefix-lb
-        - Add a Name tag that utilises the prefix, e.g. var.prefix-lb
+        - Add a `Name` tag that utilises the prefix, e.g. var.prefix-lb
     - [aws_lb_target_group](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/lb_target_group)
-        - call this Terraform resource 'tg' (this is the name it's referenced by in `ecs.tf`)
+        - call this Terraform resource 'tg' (this is how it's referenced by in `ecs.tf`)
         - port = 8000
         - protocol = "HTTP"
         - vpc_id = the Id of the VPC